"The most perfect harmony of all sounds is found in silence"

 Her works are performed by the Arditti Quartet, the Schumann Quartet, the Faust Quartet, Steamboat Switzerland, Ensemble Phoenix, Basel, Münchener Chamber Orchestra, Asian Art Ensemble, Berlin, Basel Chamber Orchestra and soloist like Thomas and Patrick Demenga, Xenia Jankovich, Christoph Richter, Balthasar Streiff, Robert Koller and Hansheinz Schneeberger.

-She has received numerous scholarships and two residencies (London, Berlin) by Landis and Gyr and KulturRaumSchaffhausen.
+She received in 2016 the +GF+ Award of her hometown Schaffhausen, numerous scholarships.
+(Migrors - Genossenschaftsbund und Göhner - Stiftung, Friedl-Wald Stiftung) and two residencies (London, Berlin) by Landis and Gyr and KulturRaumSchaffhausen.